Contents

 Challenging to Tidy.

-With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
-If you infrequently clean your windows, you’ll need to clean the skylight regularly.
+With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
+If you infrequently tidy your windows, you’ll need to clean up the skylight regularly.
 Plus, mounting the roof is the only way to clean the beyond a skylight.

-A lot of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the price.
-If your roof opening does not fit one of the below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement alternative on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the cost.
+If your roof opening does not fit among the below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement choice on this list.

 Size (Width by Height) Cost.